JavohirBozorboyev/JavohirBozorboyev/README.md

 </h1>

 <div align="center">
-  ###  About Me :
+ <h2> About Me </h2>
-I am a Full Stack Developer from Uzbekistan.
+<h3>I am a Frontend developer from Uzbekistan.</h3>

-- :telescope: I’m working as a Software Engineer and contributing to frontend  for building web applications.
+ :telescope: I’m working as a Software Engineer and contributing to frontend  for building web applications.

-- :seedling: Exploring Technical Content Writing.
+ :seedling: Exploring Technical Content Writing.
 </div>

 --